Derry ~ Londonderry railway station: History

 In 2010, the Minister for Regional Development, Conor Murphy, mooted the possibility of building a new railway station that would connect the railway with a planned foot and cycle bridge across the Foyle, bringing it closer to the centre of the city.

 On 6 October 2016, Translink confirmed that the railway would be returning to the former BNCR Waterside station which will be used as a new transport hub for the city.
 As part of this work, platform 2 was taken out of use in September 2018 and the block section to Bellarena converted to One Train Working operation.
 The 1980 station closed on 8 October 2019 to allow the completion of work on the new station on the former site just to the north.

-The new station on the site of the old Waterside Station opened for rail traffic 21 October 2019.
-The 1980s station was demolished on 5 and 6 December 2019.
+The new station is part of the North West Transport Hub and is on the site of the old Waterside Station.
+It opened for rail traffic on 21 October 2019, with the 1980s station being demolished on 5–6 December 2019.